Biography

 Radiographic Mechanics and Artistic Control

-The creation of a Xogram is a technologically demanding process that involves managing the fundamental physics of radiation.
-Turvey operates within lead-lined or concrete bunkers, essential for safety when dealing with high-energy electromagnetic waves.
 The technical parameters of each exposure are governed by three primary variables: kilovoltage ($kV$), which determines the penetration power; milliamperes ($mA$), which controls the intensity of the beam; and time ($s$).

 ModalityCreative ApplicationTypical Equipment